Passing Clear Liquid From the Bowel: 7 causes, Gastroenterologist Explains.

 - Inflammatory bowel disease: Crohn’s disease or ulcerative colitis (discussed below).

-- Sexually transmitted diseases (as chlamydia infection, Human papillomavirus).
+- Sexually transmitted diseases (such as chlamydia infection, Human papillomavirus).
 Learn More.

 - Radiation therapy for cancer.